• Home

 ≈ 3 Comments

 I woke to a sad message today.
 “Hi Mike.
 I want to reach out to you personally before we post on FB that Richard Dunne died last night.
 His heart gave out.
-Sumus was a joy in his life, as we’re you guys.”
+Sumus was a joy in his life, as were you guys.”

 This news was not unexpected, but still a bit tough to absorb.
 Richard and I go back to our very young days in the Bronx.
 We were passionate about the same thing – music.
 Richard was a gifted singer, actor, and guitar player with the look and charisma that made him the center of attention wherever he performed.
 In our early teens, we joined together with a couple of other local kids to form the band “Sumus,” where we all began our life-long habits/hobbies/professions/passions.